nikeishashafa/film-trends-analysis/README.md

 ## 🚀 Next Steps
 - Apply machine learning to predict movie success.
 - Analyze audience reviews (IMDb, Rotten Tomatoes).
 - Build an interactive dashboard (Tableau, Plotly, Dash).

+- Dataset
+The dataset used in this project can be downloaded from Kaggle - https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset

 ---